thepower/power-docs/docs/Explore/technology/11-lstore.md

 LStore allows the user to:

 1. Easily store the structured data in blockchain by sending the data to the user account.
 2. Easily read the data.
-The user can read either all the data contained in LStore, or a specific batch of data, that can be received by a specific key.
+All users can read either all the data contained in LStore, or a specific batch of data, that can be received by a specific key.

 The only disadvantage of LStore at the moment is that only a user that owns the account key can send the data into the account.